thalient-ai/zotero-scripts/README.md

 # Zotero Scripts

 This repository contains a collection of custom scripts designed to enhance the functionality of [Zotero](https://www.zotero.org/), a free, easy-to-use tool to help you collect, organize, cite, and share your research sources.
 All of the scripts are support bulk or batch editing of multiple Zotero items.
-All of the scripts have detailed logging, are optimized for performance, and include input validation and error handling.
+All of the scripts have detailed logging, are optimized for performance (especially large libraries), and include input validation and error handling.

 ## Scripts Included